 Because of the favorable climate, it is very easy to keep an active life here.
-Take the world-class golf courses, with three excellent golf courses, just a little to the east of the town.
+Take the world-class golf courses, just a little to the east of the town.

 For those that enjoy watersports, the area has great possibilities for scuba-diving and snorkeling.
 The waters allow swimmers to see the beauty of marine life firsthand.
 Or if you prefer to simply cycle or stroll along the beach, or on the promenade, you also have this option.

 From yoga to cooking classes, you have many activities close at hand to meet fellow expats and create your perfect getaway.
-Time seems to run at its own pace in Tavira.
-The town is regularly described as the most scenic town in the Algarve.
+Time seems to run at its own pace in Tavira and the town is regularly described as the most scenic town in the Algarve.

 Living here, you will be able to enjoy the peace of the town on a daily basis.
 How about spending a morning with a warm coffee, and perhaps a sweet Portuguese pastry, while watching the boats on the water or the fishermen bringing in their catch?

-For those looking for top restaurants, you have many options.
+If you are looking for top restaurants, you have many options.
 Fish and seafood are specialties – straight from the boats to the restaurants.
-However, with some of the best produce in the country, you will be hard-pressed to be disappointed on the food front.
+With some of the best produce in the country, you will be hard-pressed to be disappointed on the food front.
 For those looking for fine dining, you also have a Michelin-starred restaurant and many higher-end eateries.

 Retiring in Tavira

 Tavira is particularly special for retirees.
-With a contemporary cuisine and many activities to stay fit and healthy, it is the perfect location to enjoy your retirement.
+With a delicious cuisine and many activities to stay fit and healthy, it is the perfect location to enjoy your retirement.
 Factor in the attractive non-habitual resident (NHR) scheme and you can live with certain tax benefits for up to ten years.
-On top of this, if you are looking for peace and quiet, then the Eastern Algarve is a serious region to consider.

 Climate in Tavira